 COLLEGE REPRESENTATIVE--During the course of the year, several two to four year college representatives and military recruiters will visit our school.
 If you are interested in visiting with one of these you must sign up in the counselor's office and take the responsibility of informing your teachers in advance when you are going to be missing class.
 A form needs to be signed and returned to Miss Mulder the day before visiting a college or military recruiter.

 FAFSA--This is the first step for financial assistance.
 FAFSA is a form that must be filled out for anyone planning on attending any school after high school.
-We will go over this form at the senior financial aid night planned for Monday, October 17 at 7:00pm in the library.
-This meeting is for both students and parents.
+We had a parent/student meeting for your class last spring on the FAFSA process.
+On October 1 the FAFSA is open and can start to be filled out for next school year for you.
 (Note: Male students 18 years of age must be registered with the Selective Service in order to be eligible for Financial Aid.
 Website to register is: www.sss.gov ).

-WORK RELEASE--Any senior interested in applying for work release for second semester must have 42 credits and no more than 5 absences or 5 tardies first semester.
+WORK RELEASE--Any senior interested in applying for work release for second semester must have 42 credits and no more than 8 absences or 5 tardies first semester.
 Please see me in December if you are interested.
 If you are currently on work release and hope to keep it for 2nd semester you must have 42 credits and have no more than 3 absences or 3 tardies this first semester.